AlbertodelaCruz/arduino/README.md

-# Arduino examples using duino (https://github.com/ecto/duino)
+# Arduino examples using duino
+All this stuff is based on duino Framework (https://github.com/ecto/duino)

 1. For asynchronous problems use of node-fibers library (https://github.com/laverdet/node-fibers)